CADRE Dispatch

 19 Things You Didn’t Know About the M1911

-The classic M1911 is an American Icon, and I bet even people who aren’t fans of the platform know a ton about it.
-If you’re a firearms enthusiast, you very likely know the simple facts, such as John Browning designed it and it served for more than seven decades with the United States military.
+The M1911 is an American icon.
+Even people who aren’t fans of the platform usually know the basics: John Browning designed it, and it served the U.S. military for more than seven decades.

 1. The M1911 Came From a Family of Handguns